Health Education PreK-12 (BS)

 - Course descriptions can be found in the online PDF version of the Bulletin

-The York College Health Education PreK-12 Program enables Health Education Teacher Candidates to utilize content knowledge, content pedagogy, health enhancing skills, and professional dispositions to develop learning environments that support psychomotor, cognitive, and affective learning domains, and includes state and national health education standards.
-Professional preparation is guided by lesson and unit planning that incorporate coordinated school health programming, student diversity, technology, assessment, class management, and reflective practices.
+The York College Health Education PreK-12 Program enables Health Education Teacher Candidates (HETCs) to utilize content knowledge, content pedagogy, health enhancing skills, and professional dispositions to develop learning environments that support psychomotor, cognitive, and affective learning domains, and includes state and national health education standards.
+Professional preparation for HETCs is guided by lesson and unit planning that incorporate student diversity, technology, assessment, class management, and reflective practices.
 Through clinical experiences in New York City schools, HETCs develop competencies that positively impact student learning.

 Students planning to seek New York State teaching certification in Health Education are required to file an application for admission form in the Department of Teacher Education during their sophomore year.